 A good night’s sleep is essential to a person’s well-being.
 It is just as important as following a healthy diet and daily exercise.
 Imagine the multitude of reasons that can come in between sleep- from work and family-related stress, chores, sudden illnesses to unanticipated life challenges.
 When the mind is not calm, sleep can also be elusive.
+Here are some effective tips for better sleep.

 Research shows that improper sleeping patterns have debilitating effects on a person’s productivity, hormones, and brain function.
 Poor sleep and insomnia cause anxiety, over fatigue, mental stress, weight gain, heart disease, and diabetes –that all contribute to a shorter life expectancy.
 Leptin and ghrelin are hormones in our body that controls the sensation of hunger and fullness.
 These hormones are affected by lack of sleep, that causes the release of insulin which leads to a higher risk of type 2 diabetes.